When you discover you’re pregnant, there’s always lots to think about – and that’s before you add a pandemic and lockdown into the mix.

 Read more about the Government’s guidance on shielding.

-This may be because you have symptoms of coronavirus, such as a high temperature or new, continuous cough, or you have tested positive for coronavirus and been advised to recover at home.
+You will need to self-isolate if you have symptoms of coronavirus, such as a high temperature or new, continuous cough, or you have tested positive for coronavirus and been advised to recover at home.

 The NHS guidance on self-isolation currently recommends that you should: